Urinary tract infection (UTI)

 - Pressure in the pelvis.

 - Pain in the abdomen or lower back.

 - Young children may also suffer loss of appetite, nausea and vomiting, fever, diarrhoea or excessive crying.
 Older children may experience abdominal pain or incontinence.

 - Medical diagnosis by a doctor is recommended if there is pain toward the back (suggesting kidney infection); if pain persists; if there is fever; or if there is blood in the urine.

 - Gender.
-Women are more prone to UTIs than men, with their urethra being closer to their anus, a source of bacterial infection.
+Women are five times more prone to UTIs than men.
+The main reason is that their urethra is closer to their anus, a source of bacterial infection.